Map Oxbridge Applications, 58 Buckingham Gate, London, SW1E 6AJ

 WHEN IS THE DEADLINE FOR REGISTRATION?

 The MAT, like many Oxford Admissions Tests, requires applicants to register in advance of sitting the test.
-2023 applicants will have to register between the 1st and 29th of September to be able to sit the test.
+2024 applicants will have to register between the 15th of August and the 31st of October to be able to sit the test.

 HOW MUCH DOES IT COST TO TAKE THE MAT EXAM?